odu-cs725-infovis/public-spr25/project.md

 Your project and report will be largely evaluated on how well they meet the guidelines provided here.
 Additional considerations will be made for differences in difficulty (i.e., D3 vs. Vega-Lite), aesthetics, attention to detail, and project ambition.

+## Audience/Tasks/Scenario

+This requirement is to provide an initial outline of what you are planning for your dashboard project.

+* User Audience - Identify the audience who you expect to use your dashboard (general public, researcher, expert, etc.)
+* Tasks - Identify the major tasks that will be enabled by your dashboard.
+What do you plan to allow the user to do/investigate?
+What questions do you anticipate they could answer?
+You may want to refer to VAD Ch 3 for some terminology around tasks.
+* Scenario - Provide an example scenario of a user using your dashboard to complete a task or answer a question.
+This can be a narrative description of what they would do, or could be sketches of how they might interact with the dashboard.

+This document will form the basis for our individual discussions regarding your plans, so provide as much detail as you can so that we can have a productive meeting.

+In Canvas, you can submit this as plain text, an uploaded .txt or .pdf file, or a link to a Markdown document (could be on GitHub or Observable).

 ## Report

 Your report must be done in Markdown.
 Points will be deducted for missing sections, excessive typos or grammatical errors, or a report that is difficult to read.
 You may create your report in GitHub or in an Observable notebook separate from your project.